apache/hbase-operator-tools/hbase-hbck2/README.md

 using the _addFsRegionsMissingInMeta_ command in _HBCK2_.
 This command is less disruptive to hbase than a full hbase:meta rebuild covered later, and it can be used even for recovering the _namespace_ table region.

+### Extra Regions in hbase:meta region/table restore/rebuild

+There can also be situations where table regions have been removed file system, but still have related entries on hbase:meta table.
+This may happen due to problems on splitting, manual operation mistakes (like deleting/moving the region dir manually), or even meta info data loss issues such as HBASE-21843.

+Such problem can be addressed with the Master online, using the _removeExtraRegionsFromMeta_ command in _HBCK2_.
+This command is less disruptive to hbase than a full hbase:meta rebuild covered later.
+Also useful when this happens on versions that don't support _fixMeta_ hbck2 option (any prior to "2.0.6", "2.1.6", "2.2.1", "2.3.0","3.0.0").

 #### Online hbase:meta rebuild recipe